wowdev/TACTSharp/README.md

 - `TACTTool.exe D:\fakebuildconfig D:\fakecdnconfig` to load specific configs from disk

 Put files to extract in `extract.txt` in the same folder as the executable with the format `filedataid;filename`.
+If you want to extract a file from the `install` manifest, either add a line with e.g. `0;WoW.exe` or just `WoW.exe`.
+Make sure the name matches the one in the `install` manifest exactly.

 Example: To extract BattlePetAbility DB2s put the following in `extract.txt`:

 ```